 Since embarking on this expansion project, together we have:

-As Sam said, there is so much need and overwhelming demand for Seed Effect’s program.
+There is so much need and overwhelming demand for Seed Effect’s program.
 Now that we’re in all seven settlements, our goal is to reach at least 40% saturation in each of these locations.
-Our team is working hard to saturate those communities and bring the hope of Jesus and economic empowerment to everyone who wants access in the refugee settlements and neighboring villages of northern Uganda.
+Our team is working hard to saturate those communities and bring the hope of Jesus and economic empowerment to everyone who wants access in the refugee settlements and neighboring villages of Northern Uganda.

 Caption: Susan Hadia, Seed Effect Member, Rhino Camp Refugee Settlement